Audrey Spillman – Neon Dream | Self Release

 Kondi Band – We Famous | Strut Records

 The three-piece Kondi Band consists of the blind thumb piano genius Sorie Kondi, the LA-based producer Chief Boima and London’s Will LV, who between them traverse a rich musical landscape that encompasses dancefloor anthems, Afropop rhythms and disco beats, with just a little help from their friends.
 “It’s God’s World (So Don’t Do Bad)” for instance, not only features Sorie’s easily recognisable vocals, but also an almost commanding bassline courtesy of Sweatson Klank, that fits dovetail-like with the pulsating beats and the ever-present waterfall cadences of Sorie’s thumb piano.
 Fellow Sierra Leone singer Mariama Jalloh brings to life “She Doesn’t Love You” with a fine contribution, delivered in English, while duetting with Kondi who shows no shortage of finesse.
 We Famous was recorded over four years during breaks from touring, and demonstrates some consistent musicianship and group unity.

-Shake Your Tumba is included in this week’s Vaults radio show.
+Shake Your Tumba is included on this week’s Northern Sky Vaults Radio Show.

 Monsieur Doumani – Pissourin | Glitterbeat